Veneers – Northampton, MA • East Longmeadow, MA

 How Long Does the Process Take?

 Porcelain veneers typically require two in office appointments after an initial consultation.
-The appointments will be minimally two weeks apart to allow the laboratory time to create your veneer.
 After final placement, you will be asked to return in approximately one week for a follow-up and treatment evaluation.

 Maintaining Dental Veneers